The King of Fighters

-The King of Fighters (KOF) is a series of fighting games by SNK that began with the release of The King of Fighters '94 in 1994.
-The series was developed originally for SNK's Neo Geo MVS arcade hardware.
-This served as the main platform for the series until 2004 when SNK retired it in favor of the Atomiswave arcade board.
-Two King of Fighters games were produced for the Atomiswave platform (The King of Fighters Neowave and The King of Fighters XI) before SNK decided to discontinue using it for the series.
-The series' most recent arcade hardware is the Taito Type X2, first used with the release of The King of Fighters XII.
-Ports of the arcade games and the original The King of Fighters games have been released for several video game consoles.
-The latest entry in the series, The King of Fighters XV, was released in February 2022.
+The King of Fighters (KOF) is a series of fighting games by SNK.
+It is a crossover featuring characters from various video game series created by the company, as well as original characters created specifically for the series.
+The series began with the release of The King of Fighters '94 in 1994, which was initially developed for SNK's Neo Geo MVS arcade hardware and received yearly installments up until its tenth entry, The King of Fighters 2003 — thereafter, SNK moved away from annual The King of Fighters releases and games adopted a Roman numbered format, while simultaneously retiring the use of Neo Geo.
+The first major installment after this change was The King of Fighters XI (2005) on the Atomiswave arcade board.
+The series' most recent arcade hardware is the Taito Type X2, first used with the release of The King of Fighters XII (2009) and continues with the latest entry in the series, The King of Fighters XV (2022).

-The games' story focuses on the title tournament where fighters from multiple SNK games take part.
-SNK also created original characters to serve as protagonists from each of their story arcs while still interacting with fighters from Art of Fighting and Fatal Fury, among others.
+The games' story focuses on the title tournament involving fighters from multiple SNK games.
+SNK also created original characters to serve as protagonists starting with newcomer Kyo Kusanagi heir of a clan destined to save the world from the Yamata no Orochi demon and fighting characters from Fatal Fury and Art of Fighting, among other titles.
+Later arcs focused on other characters such as K' who can wield fire like Kyo following experiments by the NESTS terrorist organization, Ash Crimson, a trickster interested in obtaining the Three Sacred Treasures and Shun'ei, a young fighter whose powers open the world to other dimensions.

 Multiple spin-off games, such as the R duology for the Neo Geo Pocket and Maximum Impact for the PlayStation 2, for example, have also been released.
-There have been multiple cross-over games where the SNK cast interacted with characters created by Capcom, while some characters have been present as guest characters in other games, such as Geese Howard in Tekken 7, Kyo Kusanagi in Fighting Days, and Terry Bogard in Fighting EX Layer and Super Smash Bros.
-Ultimate.
+Ports of the arcade games have been released for several video game consoles.
+There have been multiple cross-over games in which the SNK cast interacted with characters created by Capcom, while some characters have been present as guest characters in other games, such as Mai Shiranui in the Dead or Alive games and Street Fighter 6, Geese Howard in Tekken 7, Kula Diamond in Dead or Alive 6, and Terry Bogard in Fighting EX Layer, Super Smash Bros.
+Ultimate, and Street Fighter 6.

-The King of Fighters was originally conceptualized as a side-scrolling beat 'em up until SNK changed it to a fighting game that took its subtitle from the first Fatal Fury game: Fatal Fury: King of Fighters.
-Though originally released yearly from its first inception, the company decided to take more time to develop their games after 2004.
 Critical reception of the video games have been generally positive with their use of teams and balanced gameplay often cited.